BrendanBerkley/prodebate/readme.md

 ### Sooner
 - Edit things
-- Link tags in detail view
+- Use tags to prepopulate tags in support/counter point forms
 - Manifestation models.
 	- Spin out into into its own app?
 	- Refactor to allow the same URL to be applied to multiple notes